5 Top Flutter Widgets For Developers

-Earlier we discussed that we place elements on the screen on a grid of rows and columns.
-These two are widgets themselves and they make designing the layout smooth and effortless.
-You can place your widgets on these rows and elements any way that you like.
-But what happens when you have a widget that is too wide to fit into the rows?
+Earlier, we discussed that we place elements on the screen on a grid of rows and columns.
+These two are widgets themselves, and they make designing the layout smooth and effortless.
+You can place your widgets on these rows and elements any way you like.
+But what happens when your widget is too wide to fit into the rows?
 When this happens, you see a black and yellow block on your screen and the accompanying error ‘Right overflowed by 471 pixels’ or something like that.
 So, how are you going to take care of this problem?

 With the Wrap Widget, of course.